digitaldanieldev/docker-direct/README.md

 # Docker-direct

 Docker-direct is a simple tool designed for managing Docker containers based on an allow-list.
-It allows users to start and stop only those containers listed in `containers.txt`.
+It allows users to start and stop only selected containers.

 ## Why?
 I created Docker-direct to simplify the management of Docker containers, enabling my kids to start and stop their Minecraft servers without needing tools like Portainer.